tomassedovic/quicksilver-roguelike/README.md

 filled rectangles and runs on Windows, macOS, Linux and the *freaking web*!

 But it's not a real roguelike yet.
-In addition to the homeworks, it's mising some of these things:
+In addition to the homework, it's missing some of these things:

 * procedural map generation
 * collision handling